Amazon Web Services to hold Machine Learning Summit

 Virtual event on June 2 will include science track.

-Amazon Web Services (AWS) yesterday announced it will hold a virtual Machine Learning Summit on June 2 and 3, with the goal of bringing together customers, developers, and the science community to learn about advances in the practice of machine learning (ML).
+Amazon Web Services (AWS) will be holding a virtual Machine Learning Summit on June 2 and 3, with the goal of bringing together customers, developers, and the science community to learn about advances in the practice of machine learning (ML).

 This spring’s Summit will include four audience-focused tracks: